-- Have the opportunity for academic learning across the National Curriculum areas of Literacy, Numeracy, Science, Humanities, PSHE and ICT
+- Have the opportunity for academic learning across the National Curriculum areas of Literacy, Numeracy, Science, Humanities, PSHE and IT

 - Receive at least 66% of all timetabled provision delivered 1:1 (or 2:2) by appropriately qualified, experienced and skilled teaching staff.

 - Receive regular ‘guiding’ input within some of the 1-1 sessions that target mastery of key developmental milestones.

 - Be active during the week in a number of different locations within school and off site.
-This will include the opportunity for weekly swimming and other PE activity.
-Also, the opportunity for activities at our offsite farm and garden locations.
+This will include the opportunity for weekly recreational activities including walking, swimming, cycling, horseriding and other adventurous outdoor activities!

 - Be provided with an Action Plan which is regularly reviewed and updated.
 The AP will identify targets related to (a) academic attainment and (b) social and emotional development.

 - Benefit from external oversight and input from a named Education Psychologist under contract with Oldham Education and Child Psychology Service

 - Have progress reviewed annually when pupil, parents, school staff and external professionals will take account of the objectives identified in the pupil’s Statement of SEN and of progress in addressing these.

 Academic progress of each pupil will be measured by in-house assessment related to national curriculum literacy and numeracy targets.
 There will also be an externally provided annual measure of age related literacy and numeracy attainment.
 B Squared provides on-going step-by-step target setting and assessment.